espruino/EspruinoDocs/info/Fonts.md

 You'll need a string containing a column-first, most significant bit first, 1 bit per pixel bitmap containing the font bitmap.
 Optionally you can also have another string containing the widths of each character.

+We now have a [Font Converter page](/Font Converter) that allows you to create fonts for Espruino based on a Web Font.

 Matt Brailsford has made an excellent [online font converter](http://ebfc.mattbrailsford.com/) specifically for creating fonts for Espruino.
 ... or for an example of how to create the data programmatically, take a look at [the JS file used to make Espruino's font modules](https://github.com/espruino/Espruino/blob/master/scripts/create_custom_font.js).